New paper: Subsidies and the Persistence of Technology Adoption (August 2014).

 Revised paper: Directed Giving (March 2013).

 My research is on the economics of development in the world’s poor countries.
-I have ongoing research projects on financial decision-making among the poor, behavioral biases in economic decision-making, international migration, and migrant remittances.
+I have ongoing research projects on financial decision-making among the poor, technology adoption, behavioral biases in economic decision-making, international migration, and migrant remittances.
 In the past I have also worked on health, disasters and risk, international trade, and crime and corruption.

 Questions I have addressed in my research include: